snovvcrash/PPN/README.md

 PropagationFlags      : None
 ```

-`CreateChild` permission is what we need.
+This `CreateChild` permission is what we need.

 2\.
 Create, configure the new DNS name that could be likely exploited for spoofing with Attacker's IP and enable it.
 I chose `pc01` which was found in DNS cache: